togaras1/ford/README.md

 # FORD
 This project is learning to PyTorch.

+modelT - LeNet
+modelA - VGG